linuxaustralia/constitution_and_policies/event-checklist.md

 ##Checklist for Linux Australia
 * [ ] Ensure the event team is aware of the [event subcommittee policy](subcommittee_policy_v2.md)
-* [ ] When received, consider the Motion to form the event subcommittee
+* [ ] Raise a motion to form a new subcommittee.
+A draft motion is provided below.
 * [ ] Undertake due diligence to ensure that members of the event subcommittee are members of Linux Australia
 * [ ] Provide templated budgets to the event subcommittee to use as the basis for their budget
 * [ ] Review the budget provided by the event subcommittee and provide approval and/or further guidance